 Emeto nods, looking up at me with wide, brown eyes.

-“Think, what does Papa always have us do on our birthday?”
+“Think, what does Papa always have us eat on our birthday?”

-“Eat a chili?”
-Emeto asks quietly.
-Both of us swallow our hunger, remembering the way he would playfully say, his own eyes watering, “So you remember you’re alive, ay?”
+“A chile.”
+Emeto says quietly.
+Both of us swallow our hunger, remembering how Dad, his own eyes watering from the chile’s heat, would say, “To remember you’re alive, ay?”

 “Yes, Emé.
-You have to remember how to spell chili, do you?
+You have to remember how to spell chile, do you?
 Good.
 Each letter stands for something.
 It’s like a game.
 Mama told it to me.
 You have to remember, and when you get off the plane, find someone to help you.
 No one in a uniform.
-A nice family.
-Just spell out chili, okay?”
+Someone with another kid, maybe.
+Just spell out chile, okay?”